Prosecution: Caught in web of lies, Chandler Halderson killed parents

 "They simply don't know what happened," she said of the prosecution, and leaned heavily in her own 10-minute opening statement on the jury's responsibility to presume her client innocent, urging them to put aside their emotions when viewing disturbing evidence and to rely on logic.
 It is not a juror's job to be a "story collaborator," she said.

-Dorl said the state's witnesses and evidence would not be "hotly contested" by the defense but said it's not possible to know how Bart and Krista Halderson might have responded to Chandler's lies.
+Dorl said the state's witnesses and evidence would not be "hotly contested" by the defense and that it's not possible to know how Bart and Krista Halderson might have responded to Chandler's lies.
 She also made clear that, at the end of the trial, defense attorneys could stand before the jury conceding that the state did convict Chandler of some crimes, but not murder.

 Chandler Halderson is charged with two counts each of first-degree intentional homicide, mutilating a corpse, hiding a corpse and falsifying information about a missing person.

-The trial continued Tuesday afternoon and is expected to last about three weeks.
+The trial continues Wednesday and is expected to last about three weeks.

 Reporter Chris Rickert's 5 favorite stories from 2021